We are currently not accepting applications for our Legal and Compliance Honors Fellowship. Please check back at a later

-The Legal Group is made up of five distinct Functions: Bank Applications; Compliance; Group Operations and Strategy; the Legal Function; and Records Management.
+The Legal and Compliance Group is made up of five distinct Functions: Bank Applications; Compliance; Group Operations and Strategy; the Legal Function; and Records Management.

-The Legal Fellow Honors Program is designed to give lawyers the opportunity to work at the Federal Reserve Bank of New York for a period two years.
+The Legal and Compliance Fellow Honors Program is designed to give third-year law students or recent law school graduates the opportunity to work at the Federal Reserve Bank of New York for a period two years.
 Legal and Compliance Fellows will rotate through various areas in the Legal and Compliance Group and have the opportunity to work on a variety of matters including financial institution supervision and regulatory matters, regulatory enforcement investigations, financial services, conflicts of interests, and other compliance and ethics questions.

-You will reside in the Group Operations and Strategy Function which provides a broad view of the Legal Group and will facilitate your rotations.
+You will reside in the Group Operations and Strategy Function which provides a broad view of the Legal and Compliance Group and will facilitate your rotations.

 Working at the New York Fed positions you at the center of the financial world with a unique perspective on national and international markets and economies.
 You'll work in an environment with a diverse group of talented professionals to foster and support the safety, soundness, and vitality of our economic and financial systems.
 It's a challenge that demands the skills of a financial services professional and the intellectual curiosity of an academic—all combined with a passion for public service.
 Working here provides talented individuals the chance to grow their skills at an institution that has served a critical role in the financial system of the United States and the world for over a century.

 The Legal Function’s mission is to provide effective, efficient, and client-focused legal services to the Federal Reserve Bank of New York.
 The function is headed by the Bank’s general counsel and consists of two divisions, each headed by a deputy general counsel.